hove-io/navitia/readme.rst

 Presentation
 ============
-This is the Navitia repository.
+Welcome to the Navitia repository.
 Navitia is a service providing:

 #. multi-modal journeys computation